Oasis (San Francisco): Meals on Heels

 After Drollinger exhausted the Paycheck Protection Program (PPP) loan for Oasis during the early Covid-19 pandemic, he announced the Meals on Heels initiative to pay rent and support his staff.
 Twice a week, customers could have a drag queen or king deliver dinner, drinks, and a socially-distanced curbside performance for $100.
 The income allowed Drollinger to maintain a rotating roster of forty drag performers, including Mary Lou Pearl, Amoura Teese, Roxy-Cotten Candy, Elsa Touche, Qween, and CaseFaace.

 At the time, bars were permitted to deliver alcohol as an accompaniment to food orders.
 Drollinger partnered with Martha Avenue, a local catering business run by actor Cindy Goldfield and chef Willi Nordby, to fulfil food orders alongside Oasis' signature cocktails.

 The initiative gained traction after David Landis, the chief executive of a public relations firm, reviewed Meals on Heels for his column The Gay Gourmet in San Francisco Bay Times.
 His order, comprising an entrée, main course, dessert, and two bottles of white wine, was delivered by competitive gymnast turned stand-up comedian in drag Poly Poptart.
 "Poly took one look at my husband and me and decided—correctly—that we were Broadway queens.
 So, she regaled us with Popular and Defying Gravity from Wicked," Landis wrote.
 He said the "quality of the food [was] an A plus," and the drag performance was "phenomenal."

+Baloney

+Baloney is an all-gay, all-male revue troupe founded by actor and filmmaker Michael Phillis and choreographer Rory Davis that has been a staple in Oasis' programming for more than ten years.
+The troupe combines the traditional 19th century revue structure characterized by "loosely connected skits of song or dance" with "outrageous gay content" for their shows that celebrate "body diversity, gender diversity and queer sexuality in all its many forms."
+Phillis, who serves as the emcee, runs the show that includes costumed spoofs, movie parodies, Broadway satire, and musical numbers.
+In 2023, auteur Joshua Guerci shot and released a documentary that offers a behind-the-scenes look into Baloney, following the troupe members as they "balance their artistic creation with making a living."

+In 2021, Baloney hosted a fully-masked, socially- distanced "big gay" car wash outside Oasis.
+The troupe, joined by drag queen Rock M. Sakura, washed cars for $25 while "skater waiters" delivered food and drinks.
+The event was broadcast live on social media.